-The potential is matched by the country’s ambition to do more.
+The potential is matched by the country’s ambition to do more – the government has targeted 175 gigawatts of renewable energy capacity by 2022.
 Investment in the sector is required to reach this potential and ensure India meets its renewable energy targets.

 Our investment in Green Infra